Nikoge/Statistics-and-Machine-Learning/README.md

  * ## [Advanced R programming](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Advanced%20R%20Programming)

-    The course covers  is devoted to studying the programming language R, including its standard and more advanced tools.
+    The course is devoted to studying the programming language R, including its standard and more advanced tools.

     It covers concepts such as:
       * Reading data from file and from the internet.